fbslo/bitcoin2paypal/README.md

 **Database setup is over, let's set up our service!**

 Upload files via FTP.
-When you have files on your server, edit config.json file.
+When you have files on your server, edit config.json file (if it's called demo_config.json, rename it)

 `$ nano bitcoin2paypal/config/config.json`